-Darlington Array IC:
+• Darlington Array IC:

-Different SSRs may require different voltage for operation.
-As our module only works with 5V logic input, so the connected SSR may or may not work under this specific voltage.
-In order to deal with this problem, this darlington array IC will take up any external power source as its input and it will switch the internal transistors inside it in accordance to the logic outputs from the module and will turn the externally connected SSRs on or off.
+Different SSRs may require different voltage for • Low cost - basic functionality conversion module. operation.
+As our module only works with 5V logic input, • Medium cost - multiple functionality conversion so the connected SSR may or may not work under this module. specific voltage.

+will take up any external power source as its input and it will switch the internal transistors inside it in accordance to the logic outputs from the module and will turn the externally connected SSRs on or off.